SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/index.md

 It should be known that eth0 is the wired configuration, wlan0 is the wireless configuration, ip_address (/24 is necessary) is the static IP that you want, routers are gateways and static domain_name_servers is DNS.

-3. After the restarting, all things will be ok.
+III.
+After the restarting, all things will be ok.

 ### - _**The sixth step**_ is to set language.